-Communication With Governance Other Audit Findings or Issues Page 5 01 5 information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.
-This information is intended solely for the use of Board of Trustees and management of the District and is not This information is intended solely for the use of the Governing Board and management of the District and is notties. intended to be and should not be used by anyone other than these specified parties.